BobFrederick/videosplice-ai/docs/ARCHITECTURE.md

 ## Overview

 Splice is a local-first video segmentation system that uses AI to automatically analyze and chapter videos.
-It consists of a React frontend, Express backend, BullMQ job queue, and integration with local AI models.
+It consists of a React frontend, Express backend, BullMQ job queue, and integration with AI models (local or cloud).

 **Key Design Principles:**
-- **Local-First**: All processing happens on the user's machine
+- **Local-First with Options**: Default to local processing, support cloud LLMs for flexibility
 - **Real-Time Feedback**: WebSocket updates for job progress
 - **Asynchronous Processing**: BullMQ handles video processing jobs
 - **Modular Design**: Separate frontend, backend, and workers
+- **Multi-Provider Support**: Local (Ollama), OpenAI, or Anthropic for segmentation

 ---